denpamusic/PyPlumIO/README.md

 ```

-### Working with Mixers
+### Working with Sub-Devices
-If your ecoMAX controller support mixers, you can access them via `mixers` property
+If your ecoMAX controller has connected sub-devices such as mixers and/or thermostats,
+you can access them via respective properties through `BaseDevice.get_value("mixers")`
-through `BaseDevice.get_value("mixers")` call.
+or `BaseDevice.get_value("thermostats")` call.

-Result of this call will be a list of `Mixer` instances.
+Result of this call will be a list of `Mixer` or `Thermostat` instances.
-`Mixer` class inherits `BaseDevice` and provides access to getter/setter functions and
+Both classes inherit `BaseDevice` and provide access to getter/setter functions and
 callback support.

-Each device supports different attributes and parameters for mixers, you can check all
+Each device supports different attributes and parameters for sub-devices, you can check all
-available values and parameters by looking at `Mixer.data` attribute.
+available values and parameters by looking at `Mixer.data` or `Thermostat.data` attribute.

 ```python
 import asyncio